Create clusters, notebooks, and jobs with Terraform

 Run your first ETL workload on Databricks, which uses a general-purpose cluster, a Python notebook, and a job to run the notebook.

-Tutorial: Query data with notebooks, which uses a general-purpose cluster and a SQL notebook.
+Get started: Query and visualize data from a notebook, which uses a general-purpose cluster and a SQL notebook.

 You can also adapt the Terraform configurations in this article to create custom clusters, notebooks, and jobs in your workspaces.